 – Our role in the fight to end modern slavery is to mobilise action and direct it to power the movement.
 We do not deliver services or work directly with affected communities.
 Therefore we consult widely bringing local knowledge and expertise through partnerships with activists and organisations to inform our work.

-– As staff without lived experience of modern slavery we recognise our privilege and the limits of our understanding.
+– Our staff lacks lived experience of modern slavery, we recognise our privilege and the limits of our understanding.
 That’s why we consult and encourage advocates with lived experience to use Freedom United’s platform to spread their message.

 – Our small team is relatively identity-diverse and currently consists of 5 women and 4 men.
 It is led by a woman and excluding her, has a gender pay gap in favour of women.
-Our Board of Directors is very loosely reflective of US demographics, we have room for improvement.
+Our Board of Directors is very loosely reflective of US demographics, we’re actively considering diversity and lived experience in its development.
 We recognise that we are not immune to the benefits of unjust privilege, particularly western privilege and white privilege.
 We seek to be interrogating, open and progressive in our thinking to act in a way that supports our vision of equality.